Ighalo ends wait for first Manchester United goal against Club Brugge | Goal.com

 He returned to England following a stint with Watford, but has had to be patient in a bid to open his account for the Red Devils.

-That wait has now come to a close, with Ighalo finding the target in his third outing versus the Belgian topflight outfit.
+That wait has now come to a close, with Ighalo finding the target in his third outing, this time against the Belgians.

 With Bruno Fernandes firing the English side ahead after 27 minutes of action, the ex-Nigeria international found himself in the right place at the right time to prod home Juan Mata’s assist.